mijnadres/elm_export/README.md

 pipeline.

 ## Usage
-Notice that at the moment som of this is dreamcode.
+Notice that at the moment some of this is dreamcode.

 Lets say we have some models in Rust.